Undergraduate Honors Thesis Projects

 The narratives provided in this study demonstrate the pervasiveness of objectification, and the negative effects as documented by previous studies, and provides support for theories regarding the status of women’s subjectivity within an oppressive culture.

 Holmes, Madeleine, "Self-Objectification, Self-Valuation, and Bodily Self-Concept: An Examination of Women's Experiences in a Post-Feminist Society" (2015).
-Honors Thesis Projects.
-Paper 14.
+Undergraduate Honors Thesis Projects.
+14.